Moving to Helsinki, Finland

 When we asked people why foreigners move to Helsinki, they responded:

 "Expats are attracted to move to Helsinki, due to its high quality of life, excellent education system, and comprehensive social welfare programs.
 The city is known for its clean and safe environment, efficient public transportation, and extensive outdoor recreational opportunities.
 Helsinki also boasts a vibrant cultural scene, with numerous museums, galleries, and events throughout the year.
 The work-life balance in Finland is highly valued, with flexible working hours and generous parental leave policies.
 Additionally, the country's strong economy and thriving tech industry offer ample job opportunities for skilled professionals.
-While the cost of living can be high, the overall benefits and quality of life make Helsinki an attractive destination for expats," wrote one expat living in Helsinki.
+While the cost of living can be high, the overall benefits and quality of life make Helsinki an attractive destination for expats," offered one expat living in Helsinki.

 How are healthcare services Helsinki?